 The conference will take place in cooperation with the Crossroads-Festival.
 There will be a panel with the conference speakers and a filmscreening on the topics of the conference on Friday evening, so you are invited to arrive already on Friday, Nov.
 1st.
 You will find the program for Friday in time on the Festival’s website.
 You can also arrive on Saturday, but it would be important for us that you can participate all the time on Saturday and Sunday.

-Participation is free but for organisational reasons it will require binding registration until Oct.
-20th.
+Participation is free but for organisational reasons it will require binding registration.
+We are quite complete, but could do with some more people, so registration is still possible.
 If you’ve registered and are not able to come please let us know too!

 Reimbursement of travel costs

 Travel costs for activists and volunteers arriving from abroad will be covered according to our budget, so please decide yourself wether you need full travelcosts reimbursement or only part of it or if your organisation – if there is any – can cover the costs.
 There is a checkbox on the registration form to let us know.